 This should generate the following triples:

 rdf:type, which means that the

-processor only requires one attribute, the value of the type.
+processor only requires the value of the type.
 The

 question is: which resource gets these typing information?

 This markup would cause a